hazeezet/caprover-action/README.md

 > If you are deploying tar file

 ### branch
-> If you are not deploying plain files then set the branch name to deploy
+> If you are deploying plain files then set the branch name to deploy

 💠 **default** main